RyanMahutga/Non-affine-Network-Plugin/README.txt

 Interfacing the NaNS Plugin with FEBio:
 =======================================
+NOTE: This plugin is intended to run separately from the FEBio Studio interface.
+You will need to run the .feb file using [open with >> febio4] or register febio4 as a windows command through the Environment PATH variable so that you can run febio4 from the command window.

 In order to make this plugin work with FEBio, you need to include the .dll file (or .so file) in the location of the executable FEBio4.exe.
 This is typically somewhere like